Article Five of the United States Constitution: Deadlines

 The practice of limiting the time available to the states to ratify proposed amendments began in 1917 with the Eighteenth Amendment.
-All amendments proposed since then, with the exception of the Nineteenth Amendment and the (still pending) Child Labor Amendment, have included a deadline, either in the body of the proposed amendment, or in the joint resolution transmitting it to the states.
+All amendments proposed since then, with the exception of the Nineteenth Amendment and the (still pending) Child Labor Amendment, have included a time limit of seven years to ratify the amendment, either in the body of the proposed amendment, or in the joint resolution transmitting it to the states.
 (Note: Congress incorporated the ratification deadline for the Eighteenth, Twentieth, Twenty-first, and Twenty-second amendments into the body of the amendment, so these amendments' deadlines are now part of the Constitution.
 The failed District of Columbia Voting Rights Amendment also contained a ratification deadline clause.
 Congress inserted the ratification deadline for the Twenty-third, Twenty-fourth, Twenty-fifth and Twenty-sixth amendments into the joint resolutions transmitting them to the state legislatures in order to avoid including extraneous language in the Constitution.
 This practice was also followed for the failed Equal Rights Amendment.)
 The ratification deadline "clock" begins running on the day final action is completed in Congress.
 An amendment may be ratified at any time after final congressional action, even if the states have not yet been officially notified.